The Village, Oklahoma

 The Village is an enclave city nearly surrounded in full by Oklahoma City, except where it abuts Nichols Hills.
 The Village is home to the corporate headquarters of Love's Travel Stops & Country Stores, the OKC Friday community newspaper, and Casady School.

 The Village has a City Manager form of government.
 The City Manager is overseen by an elected Council.
 The position of Mayor rotates among the Council members.

-The Village is represented in Congress by Stephanie Bice, in the Oklahoma Senate by Julia Kirt, and in the Oklahoma House by and Cyndi Munson.
+The Village is represented in Congress by Stephanie Bice, in the Oklahoma Senate by Carri Hicks, and in the Oklahoma House by Cyndi Munson.